bulwark-crypto/Bulwark-KB/docs/Troubleshooting/Wallet-Troubleshooting-FAQ.md

 1. Make sure you are running the latest wallet version from [the Official Bulwark Github](https://github.com/bulwark-crypto/Bulwark/releases) and your wallet is closed.
 2. Head over to the Bulwark folder (How to do that is explained below).
-3. Delete all files except wallet.dat, bulwark.conf, masternode.conf and the backups folder.
+3. Delete all files except wallet.dat, masternode.conf, the backups folder, and the Zerocoin folder.
 4. Open your wallet

 ##### My wallet is taking a very long time to sync, what can I do?